S-i-d-d-h-a-n-t/LakshayTraders-Analytics/README.md

-# NorthWindTraders-Analytics
+# LakshayTraders-Analytics
-## Northwind Traders Sales Analysis
+## Lakshay Traders Sales Analysis
-This repository contains a comprehensive sales analysis of the Northwind Traders database.
+This repository contains a comprehensive sales analysis of the Lakshay Traders database.
 The project aims to derive key business insights from the dataset, including customer behavior, product performance, and employee sales effectiveness.

 ## Table of Contents
 ### Project Overview